learning-paths/pathway-clojure/content/index.md

 I've dedicated myself to finding a way of building software that could leverage just such a small team to build great things and make a positive difference in people's lives.
 No path is perfect, but having a path is a world above not having one, at least in my experience.
 I've observed that I'm happier and more productive when I'm on a track, that is to say a defined path with specific learning goals.

 Welcome to such a track.
+(Note: The pathway isn't fully documented yet.
+Please click the "watch" button on [the Site's Github Repo](https://github.com/webappzero/pathway-clojure) to be notified of updates.)

 ## Goal & Audience